fleschutz/CWTS/README.md

 Ranking of Compiler Warnings 🏆
 -------------------------------
 The more warnings the better!
 Each test case compiled without any warning or error counts as a miss.
+And the winner is:

 1. **clang-tidy 10.0:** 8 warnings missing
 2. **Clang 10.0.0:** 11 warnings missing